Kelli S. Hendryx Memorial Scholarship Fund

 This scholarship fund was started in March of 2015 by Jeff Hendryx (Kelli's husband), and his daughters, Holly and Chelsie, after Kelli's passing.
-The fund is intended to provide an annual scholarship to a Morton High School Senior who is pursuing a degree in either Physical Therapy, Occupational Therapy, Speech Therapy, or Elementary Education..
-The fund currently provides 2 (two) $2,500 scholarships/yr.
+The fund is intended to provide an annual scholarship to a Morton High School Senior who is pursuing a degree in either Physical Therapy, Occupational Therapy, Speech Therapy, or Elementary Education.

+Our final scholarship tonight is the $2,500.00 Kelli S. Hendryx Memorial Physical Therapy Scholarship.
 Kelli Hendryx was a very outgoing, generous, and kind woman who had a passion for life.
-She spent many years dedicating her life to education and enjoyed a very active lifestyle.
+She spent many years dedicating her life to education.
+She taught for 14 years before moving to Illinois.
+Kelli had a masters in special education and elementary education.
+She always had a special place in her heart for her students.
+Kelli was admired by many.
 While raising both of her daughters, she loved attending their many extra curriculums and volunteering at their schools and activities.

 Unexpectedly, in December 2010, Kelli suffered from a ruptured brain aneurysm.
-Fortunately, for Kelli’s family, she survived surgery to repair the aneurysm but the severity of the bleed created many complications.
+She survived surgery to repair the aneurysm but the severity of the bleed created many complications.
 Over the course of the next 4 years, Kelli received countless surgeries to try to repair the damage that had been done.
-Unfortunately, the surgeries also had negative effects on her leaving her partially paralyzed from the waist down.
+Unfortunately, the surgeries also had negative effects on her, leaving her partially paralyzed from the waist down.

 Qualifications for this Scholarship:

-- Must include an essay of 500 words or less addressing the following: "Why I want to pursue a career in Physical Therapy", and "Reasons why this career is important to me..."
+Must include an essay of 500 words or less addressing the following: "Why I want to pursue a career in Physical Therapy (or Occupational Therapy, Speech Therapy, or Elementary Education)", and "Reasons why this career is important to me..."

 If you would like to make a tax deductible donation to this endowment fund, please click the button below for online donations.
 Or, you can mail a check to 105 E. Jefferson Street, Morton, IL 61550.